ShaheenHossain/eagle-12.1/doc/webservices/localization.rst

 .. warning::

-    This tutorial requires knowledges about how to build a module in Eagle ERP (see :doc:`../../howtos/backend`).
+    This tutorial requires knowledges about how to build a module in Eagle (see :doc:`../../howtos/backend`).

 Building a localization module